skinny85/graalvm-truffle-tutorial/part-07/ReadMe.md

 [previous part](../part-06/src/main/java/com/endoflineblog/truffle/part_06/nodes/exprs/functions/ReadFunctionArgExprNode.java),
 it's legal to call a function with JavaScript with fewer arguments than it declares -- the remaining ones are simply passed as `undefined`.
-But how does that work if the function writes to an argument that wasn't passed?
-The `arguments` array in the frame might not have enough space to perform the write.
+But in that case, the `arguments` array in the frame might not have enough space to perform a write to the given argument.

-To solve this, we actually change the
+To solve this issue, we actually change the
 [dispatch code](src/main/java/com/endoflineblog/truffle/part_07/nodes/exprs/functions/FunctionDispatchNode.java)
 from the
 [last part](../part-06/src/main/java/com/endoflineblog/truffle/part_06/nodes/exprs/functions/FunctionDispatchNode.java)